benchoufi/formally_known_as_kit-soft/ImageProcessing/Readme.md

 You should provide a `run()` method.
 If you run the `run()` method, then your code gets the input image, process it and throws an output denoised image.

 The `main()` method triggers the `run()` method.
-On our side, a script stress-testsyour code and the performance KPIs update a leaderboard on our website.
+On our side, a script stress-testsyour code and the performance KPIs update a leaderboard on our website

 All code are opened to your contribution and improvement 😉